You’ve launched a website and you’re getting traffic.

 For example, in this Twitter campaign, we’re running two different sets of copy.
 If the second version of copy was clicked, the URL might look something like:

-You could write the URLs manually, but why not have a program do it for you?
-Google Analytics Campaign URL Builder allows marketers to add campaign parameters to URLs for tracking purposes.
+Many prefer to use the Google Analytics Campaign URL Builder as their default UTM code generator.
+It, like our UTM code builder, allows marketers to add campaign parameters to URLs for tracking purposes.

 Google’s builder requires that each parameter be entered individually.
 After inputting the required parameters, a URL with UTM code will be automatically generated with the proper syntax.